Information for Applicants

 Recent Ph.D.s from any discipline with relevant expertise in the sciences and social sciences are encouraged to apply, so long as they meet the eligibility criteria for the Postdoctoral Fellowship Program.

 2019 Host Institutions and Position Descriptions

 Fellows for 2019-2021 will be placed at the following institutions in the United States.
 All interested candidates are encouraged to apply regardless of subject expertise or geographic preference.
-Indiana University’s position description will be posted as soon as it becomes available.
 For additional fellowships in Data Curation for the Sciences and Social Sciences, see Fellowships in Academic Libraries, USAID.